Northern Virginia Cued Speech Association

 2. Early and consistent access to complete language enables language acquisition at the rate of typically-hearing peers, providing the language base needed for literacy and the opportunity for full kindergarten readiness.

-3. For families that use signed languages, cueing offers complete access to the traditionally-spoken languages that are required to be written and read in school.
+3. For families that use a signed language at home, cueing offers complete access to the traditionally-spoken languages that are required to be written and read in school.
 (American Sign Language does not have a written form.
-Additionally, it was developed by French speakers and its word order and grammar are not parallel to English.
-Using cueing to teach English keeps the two languages separate and intact, allowing access to both complete, correct languages.)
+Additionally, it was developed by French speakers and its word order and grammar are not parallel to English.)
+Using cueing to teach English keeps the two languages separate and intact, allowing access to both complete, correct languages.

 4. Use of Cued American English in school (either through direct instruction or via a Cued Language Transliterator) provides verbatim access to the language of the teacher, the curriculum, the books that are read, and the standardized tests that measure comprehension and eventually provide entry to college or other institutions.